Helperbird/website/src/pages/features/optical-character-recognition.md

 url: features/optical-character-recognition/
 ---

-Helperbird's Extract text feature (OCR) is a tool that allows users to easily digitize text from images, videos and PDFs.

-With this feature, users can convert scanned documents or images into editable text, and easily extract information from images, videos and PDFs for research or archiving purposes.

-It eliminates the need to manually type out text from images and PDFs, making the process of digitizing documents faster and more efficient.

-Additionally, this feature facilitates text search, editing, and storage in a computer, improving accessibility to text in images and PDFs, and enhancing productivity.
+## About This Feature

+Helperbird's OCR (Optical Character Recognition) tool lets you capture and convert text from images, videos, and PDFs.
+This tool makes it easy to turn scanned documents or images into editable text.

 ## Benefits

-The OCR/Screenshot Reader offers a plethora of benefits, such as:
+### Easy Text Extraction

-- Simplifying the process of text extraction from images or screenshots.
+Quickly capture and convert text from images or screenshots.

+### Text-to-Speech
-- Reading extracted text aloud for auditory learners or those with reading difficulties.
+Have the extracted text read aloud to help with understanding.

+### Save and Share
-- Offering a quick and efficient way to save important text to your keyboard or as a note.
+Save the captured text to your clipboard or as a note for easy sharing.

-- Enhancing productivity by allowing for quick reference and retrieval of saved text.
+### Open in Immersive Reader
+Read the extracted text in Immersive Reader for a better reading experience.

+### Boost Productivity
+Easily search, edit, and store text from images to improve your workflow.

 ## Features

-- Capture text from various image formats, including screenshots and PDFs.
+- Capture text from images, screenshots, and PDFs
-- Utilize the text-to-speech function to have the captured text read aloud.
+- Use text-to-speech to read the captured text aloud
-- Save the captured text to your keyboard for easy input in other applications.
+- Save the captured text to your clipboard for easy use in other applications
-- Option to save the captured text to a note for future reference or sharing.
+- Save the captured text as a note for future reference or sharing
+- Open the captured text in Immersive Reader

 ## What is OCR?

 OCR stands for Optical Character Recognition.

-It's a technology that uses software to recognize and convert text that appears in images or scanned documents into machine-readable text.
+It's a technology that converts text in images or scanned documents into machine-readable text.
+This allows you to edit, search, and store the text on a computer.
+OCR is commonly used to digitize books, newspapers, and other printed materials.

-Essentially, OCR is used to digitize written or typed text into a format that can be edited, searched and stored on a computer.

-It reads the text from an image or a pdf document and converts it into editable text so that it can be edited, searched, indexed, and stored in a database.

-This technology is widely used to automate the process of digitizing books, newspapers, magazines, and other printed materials, making them accessible in digital format.

-## Is this a Free Helperbird feature?
+## Is This a Free Helperbird Feature?

-This feature is not free.
-You can get it for 6.99$ per month or 60.00$ per year with Helperbird Pro.
+No, this is a premium feature.
+You can get it for $6.99 per month or $60.00 per year with Helperbird Pro.